canton-foundation/cips/CPRP-spec.md

 CPRP provides the following extension points for future asset and API naming CIPs:

-Asset naming: The FQPN format `<resolver>:<namespace>:<name>` can accommodate asset identifiers by introducing asset-specific resolvers.
+Asset naming: The FQPN format `<resolver>:<registrar>:<name>` can accommodate asset identifiers by introducing asset-specific resolvers.
 For example: `token-registry:canton:acme-bond-2026` could resolve to an asset contract ID rather than a Party ID.
 A future CIP would define:
 - An asset-specific variant of the `resolve` method.
 - Asset metadata claim keys (e.g., `cprp-asset/isin`, `cprp-asset/cusip`, `cprp-asset/token-standard`).
 - Asset-specific trust requirements.